PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 ### Application backend

-For this component we used the imperative method for creating the appcredentials Secret.
-This method does not generate a YAML manifest which may be a problem because you will ned to store ypu passwords somewhere.
-In you need to store all your manifest in yor code repository, which is always recommended, you must always encrypt your Secret manifests.
+For this component we have used the imperative method for creating the appcredentials Secret.
+This method does not generate a YAML manifest which may be a problem because you will need to store your passwords somewhere.
+In this case, you will need to store all your manifest in your code repository, which is always recommended, and you must always encrypt your Secret manifests.

 ```
 $ kubectl create secret generic appcredentials \